AanZee/conventions/javascript/README.md

 	// ...
 }
 ```
+### Don't destructure objects and arrays for the sake of it

-Keep in mind that (deep level) desctructuring kan work against you if you have lots of variables and risk namespace clashing (e.g. with `booker.firstName` and `guest.firstName` within the same block scope, so use it wisely.
+Keep in mind that (deep level) desctructuring kan work against you if you have lots of variables and risk namespace clashing (e.g. with `booker.firstName` and `guest.firstName` within the same block scope), so use it wisely.

 ### Merging arrays using spread operators